Industrial Awnings Guide

 • Metal Sheeting (e.g. Colorbond): Great for fire-resistance and durability, but it’s less flexible for design work.

-Sizing and Engineering: It’s Not a DIY Patio Job
+Sizing And Engineering: It’s Not A DIY Patio Job

 A huge fixed awning at a warehouse in the Tuas industrial area in Singapore